 - 1.5 cups shredded mozzarella cheese

-- 2 tsp lemon zest - more to taste
+- 2 teaspoon lemon zest - more to taste

 - Preheat the oven to 450 degrees F. Place the pizza stone on the center rack of the oven while the oven preheats.
 If you don't have a pizza stone, you can still preheat the pan or baking sheet you are using to cook the pizza.